-'''

 attribute Cookie the cookie;

-'''

 This attribute specifies the cookie to be sent immediately following the invocation on a proxy's typed receiver.
 By default, the cookie is empty.
 A non-empty cookie can be used by reply recipient to do more application-specific demultiplexing.
-See "Cookie and reply de-multiplexing in reply recipients" on page 256 for more information.
+See "Cookie and reply de-multiplexing in reply recipients" for more information.